JoseJuan98/statistical-rethinking/Chapter1_Notes.md

 than those that are causally correct".
 Also known as the **Identification problem**.
 So, successful prediction doesn't require correct causal identification. predictions can improve when we use a model that is causally misleading.

+Causal inference requires a causal model that is separate from the statistical model.
+The data are not enough.
+We need a causal model used for design statistical models for causal identification.
+But even when you don’t have a complete causal model, but only a heuristic one indicating which variables causally influence others, you can still make use of these logical tools, such ase a graphical causal model to represent a causal hypothesis.

+The simplest graphical causal model is a directed acyclic graph, usually called a DAG.
+DAGs are heuristic—they are not detailed statistical models.
+But they allow us to deduce which statistical models can provide valid causal inferences.

+The approach which dominates in many parts of biology and the social sciences is instead causal salad.36 Causal salad means tossing various “control” variables into a statistical model, observing changes in estimates, and then telling a story about causation.
+Causal salad seems founded on the notion that only omitted variables can mislead us about causation.
+But included variables can just as easily confound us.
+When tossing a causal salad, a model that makes good predictions may still mislead about causation.
+If we use the model to plan an intervention, it will get everything wrong.